PhilippThoelke/seegurke/README.md

 # seegurke
-A website for playing games online with friends during social distancing
+A website for playing games online with friends during social distancing.
+It is hosted at http://seegurke.azurewebsites.net/.